- Level 2

 One of our expert clinical tutors.
 These are either Nurses or Doctors with abundant clinical and complex care experience and knowledge - so you'll be in great hands!
 We will let you know who is doing the training in advance.
 You can check out their skills and experience by finding them on our meet the team page.

-Wound Management Training Course
+Wound Care and Management Training Course

 📚Pair With: Tissue Viability Awareness Training | Pressure Ulcer Care Training for full-day training.